McEwan Cooper Kirkpatrick LLP

 Where practical, we endeavor to collect personal information directly from the person to whom the information pertains.
 When necessary, we will collect personal information from other sources.

-By retaining McEwan Cooper Dennis LLP for legal advice or representation, and individual consents to our necessary collection, use or disclosure of the individual’s personal information in order to properly advise and represent the individual.
+By retaining McEwan Cooper Kirkpatrick LLP for legal advice or representation, and individual consents to our necessary collection, use or disclosure of the individual’s personal information in order to properly advise and represent the individual.

 It is our policy to collect personal information about the individuals other than our clients in accordance with the provisions of the Personal Information Protection Act.